r7perezyera/Cisco-IOS-Command-CheatSheets/router_commands.md

 > :construction: Disclaimer: Do keep in mind that work is currently in progress on this section.
 Additional commands coming soon... :construction:

+:bulb: ProTip: **_Standard or extended?_** Standard ACLs are generally -if not always- placed closest to the destination.
+Extended ACLs are placed closest to the source.
+Think you might have trouble remembering that?
+Try this:
+> Standard closest to Destination, i.e., **S - D**
+Extended closest to Source, i.e., **E - S**
+Notice (and remember) there is **_only one S_** on each the previous letter pairs.

 ### Procedure for configuring Standard ACLs

 Command|Description